statphysandml/MCMCSimulationLib/README.md

 bash build_examples.sh
 ```

-Template project
+Template Project
 ----------------

-A new project that demonstrates the basic functionalities of the libary based on a template class for a model or theory can be generated in an arbitrary directory with
+A new project that demonstrates the basic functionalities of the library based on a template class for a model or theory can be generated in an arbitrary directory with
 ```bash
 cd build
 bash build_project.sh